TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/case studies/Rebar Identification/Case_study.md

 #### Installing CHARISMA in Python

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We recommend the use of Anaconda to simplify the environment setup.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We recommend using Anaconda to simplify the environment setup.
 Anaconda is commonly used for managing Python packages in user-defined environments.
 In other words, it allows you to create isolated environments for different projects, each with its own set of dependencies, without interfering with the system-wide Python installation.
 This is particularly useful in data science and scientific computing where projects may have different requirements and dependencies.
 Here in First, download Anaconda in the provided URL.
 URL to download conda: https://www.anaconda.com/download

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We recommend installing our conda environment `charisma-env` to run the code properly.
 This environment has all the dependencies from our entire code.
 Download the `charisma-env.yml` file from our CHARISMA Github first, open your Anaconda Prompt, and go to your download directory by typing the following command.